 As Berenice blacks out, we see a little of her past.
 It seems she’s always been able to see ghosts.
 It unnerves her a little, but doesn’t worry her greatly.

 Berenice lives with boyfriend Nathan in the old, dark house he’s inherited.
 While Nathan is struggling to write a book, Berenice spends her days exploring the property.
 She finds it oppressive, so is glad it get away to an antiques fair with friend Sam.
 On their return, she sees something.

 She doesn’t know Deadman, but she does know there’s something wrong with the house.
-Deadman – murdered circus aerialist Boston Brand – tries to possess Sam to communicate with Berenice.
+Deadman – murdered circus aerialist Boston Brand – tries to enter Sam to communicate with Berenice

 As it turns out, Boston doesn’t need to possess anybody to talk to Berenice, her gifts mean they can talk like any two people.
 And Berenice has words with Boston.